VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/mini-app/block.md

 ### Register function

-The desktop version of the Feishu widget supports registering custom functions.
+Since version `1.7.0`, the desktop version of the Feishu widget supports registering custom functions.
 You can register functions using global registration or instance registration `registerFunction`.

 #### Global registration function